dayeya/FinalWall/README.md

 This project uses a given website vulnerable to SQL Injection documented at [docs](https://github.com/dayeya/SQLi/blob/main/README.md).

 # Attack detection and prevention
-Blanket uses a simple protocol called blanket and built-in policies to block malicious traffic.
+Blanket uses built-in policies and rules to block malicious data.
+Blanket supports dynamically added policies and uses whitelists and blacklists to strengthen its defensive capabilities.

-## Protocol
-The blanket protocol covers HTTP sessions and cuts them off when needed.
-Each blanket handles data analysis.

 # Database
 In progress.